Skip to Content

 Starting, Deep Cycle & Dual Purpose: Breaking Down Your RV Battery Options

 When shopping for RV batteries, it's important to understand that specific batteries are designed to power different applications.
-Starting batteries do not function in the same way that deep cycle batteries do, and if you use them interchangeably, you could have a real problem on your hands.
+Starting batteries do not function in the same way as deep-cycle batteries, and if you use them interchangeably, you could drastically shorten the life of the battery.
 This article will help you understand the different types of RV batteries and how they should be used.

 What are the Three Types of RV Batteries?

 Starting Batteries (also known as cranking batteries) - Just like the batteries in your car or truck, RV starting batteries are built to deliver the short, intense burst of power necessary to start your RV's engine.
-They are not designed to provide long-term power and should not be used as a "house" battery.
+They are not designed to provide long-term power and should not be used in place of a deep-cycle battery.

-Dual Purpose Batteries - Dual purpose batteries function as both a starting and deep cycle battery in one.
-They provide the initial burst of power necessary to start your engine, together with the cycling power required to operate your onboard appliances.
+Dual Purpose Batteries - Dual purpose batteries offer the best of both worlds, a starting and deep cycle battery in one.
+They can provide the initial burst of power necessary to start your engine and provide the long-lasting cycling power required to operate your onboard electronics and appliances.

-What are the Differences between Flooded, AGM and Lithium RV Batteries?
+How Are Flooded, AGM and Lithium RV Batteries Different?

 Flooded Lead Acid Batteries

-• The most affordable of the 3 battery chemistries
+• The most affordable option between the 3 battery chemistries.

-• Feature the shortest lifespan of the 3 battery chemistries
+• They do feature the shortest lifespan of the 3 battery chemistries.

-• Flooded batteries are not completely sealed and require you to regularly check the electrolyte levels inside and add distilled or deionized water any time the plates are exposed
+• Flooded batteries are not completely sealed and do require regular checks of the electrolyte levels inside the battery and distilled water should be added any time the plates are exposed.

-• Feature a high rate of self-discharge in storage
+• Flooded batteries feature a high rate of self-discharge in storage.

 AGM Batteries

-• Have a higher initial investment than a flooded battery
+• AGM batteries have a higher initial investment than flooded batteries.

-• Last 2-3 times longer than a flooded battery
+• Can last 2-3 times longer than flooded batteries.

-• Discharge slower than a flooded battery in storage
+• Have a slower self-discharge than flooded batteries in storage.

-• Charge up to 5 times faster than a flooded battery
+• They can charge up to 5 times faster than flooded batteries.

-• Are more resistant to extreme temperatures and vibrations
+• AGM batteries are more resistant to extreme temperatures and vibrations.

 Lithium Iron Phosphate Batteries

-• Have a higher initial investment than flooded and AGM batteries
+• They have a higher initial investment over flooded and AGM batteries.

-• Last 4-5 times longer than a flooded battery
+• Lithium batteries last 4-5 times longer than a flooded battery.

-• Are completely sealed and can be installed in multiple configurations
+• Completely sealed and can be installed in multiple configurations to fit your RV.

-• Feature the lowest self-discharge of the 3 battery chemistries; rarely need to be charged while in storage
+• Feature the lowest self-discharge of the 3 battery chemistries; rarely needs to be charged while in storage.

-• Charge 4 times faster than most AGM batteries
+• Charges 4 times faster than most AGM batteries.

 How Many Batteries Do I Need In My RV?

-Depending on the amount of appliances on your RV, you may require several batteries in order to power it all.
-If you have a smaller RV with a minimum of battery-reliant appliances onboard, you may be able to rely on a single starting battery.
-Most RVs, however, will require a starting battery and at least one deep cycle battery, or a dual purpose battery either by itself, or paired with a number of deep cycle batteries.
+Depending on the amount of electronics and appliances in your RV, you may require several batteries to power it all.
+Smaller RVs with few battery-reliant appliances onboard may be able to rely on a single starting or dual-purpose battery.
+Most RVs, however, will require a starting battery and at least one deep cycle battery, or a dual-purpose battery either by itself or paired with several deep cycle batteries.

-• Start by making a list of all of the appliances on your RV.
+• Start by making a list of all of the appliances in your RV.

-• Determine how many amps each application requires in order to run.
+• Determine how many amps each application requires to run.
+(This information is usually listed on the label of the item or it can be found online.)

 • Multiply the number of amps each application requires by the number of hours you plan on using that appliance per day.
 This will give you the total power consumption of that appliance for the day.